jamespoulter/pitchlab-tempo/README-AGENCY-PROFILE.md

 # Agency Profile Functionality

-This document explains how the agency profile functionality works in the PitchLab Tempo application.
+This document explains how the agency profile functionality works in the PitchHub Tempo application.

 ## Overview